ansys/pyaedt/doc/source/Getting_started/Installation.rst

     pip install pyaedt[all]

-If you are not utilizing GRPC, you can install the required dotnet dependencies separately:
+If you are not utilizing gRPC, you can install the required dotnet dependencies separately:

 .. code:: python